fusioncha0s/Wyoming-Satellite/README.md

 script/setup
 ```

-## Create the wyoming local wake word service if you are going to use the wakeword service on the Rasberry pi.
+## Create the wyoming local wake word service.
+If you are going to use the wakeword service on the Rasberry pi.
 Else, you can skip this step,

 Create a new file for the service
 ```sh